 A 10mm deep socket must be used when re-installing the screws.
 The cooling fan spins at 9K+ RPM and the screws must be properly torqued.

-1. Before removing the screws from the engine Use the Dremel tool with a small grinding stone to remove the peened tops of the screws just down to the top of the washer.
+1. Before removing the screws from the engine Use the Dremel tool with a small grinding stone to remove the peened tops of the screws just down to or a little before the top of the washer.
 You can also use a small file to do this.
-Do not grind the washer!
+Do not grind the washer.

-3. if working on an older model Top 80, put the engine in a horizontal position and remove the screws one at a time to do the mod.
-If the all of the screws are removed at the same time, the spacers between the cooling fan and the flywheel on these older models will slide around.
-If that happens, it will be difficult getting them all back in the right position without taking off the cooling box.
-New models of the Top 80 have the spacers permanently attached to the cooling fan so you can remove all of the screws at the same time.
+3. Remove the screws a.)
+Older model Top 80's: Put the engine in a horizontal position and remove the screws one at a time to do the mod.
+If all of the screws are removed at the same time, the spacers between the cooling fan and the flywheel on these older models will slide out of alignment.
+If that happens, it will be difficult getting them all back in the right position without taking off the cooling box. b.)
+Newer models of the Top 80 have the spacers permanently attached to the cooling fan so you can remove all of the screws at the same time.

 4. Make sure the washers will fit over the end of the bolt and rest on the shoulder of the machined end.
 You might have to take a small file to clean up the ends so that the washers go on and off easily.

-6. Tap the holes per these instructions.
-You cannot over-cut the hole's depth or the finger screw may lose its strength.
+6. Tap the holes Do not over-cut the hole's depth or the finger screw may lose some of its strength.
 The hole must be tapped in (2) stages.
 That is, you must use a standard tap set consisting of (3) different types of taps and use the medium and final tap.
 The first tap is not needed because the finger screws are made of soft steel.
 Use cutting fluid.
 Clean the new holes thoroughly with brake-cleaner & compressed air.
 The modified finger screws below can be reused for the life of the engine.

-7. Install the modified finger screws with BLUE threadlock.
-First, put the screws through the holes in the pawl holder and then add the spacers.
+7. Install the modified finger screws First, put the screws through the holes in the pawl holder and then add the spacers.
 Put everything through the holes in the cooling fan and line up the screws with the holes in the flywheel.
 Only thread the first (2) screws a few turns into the flywheel.
 The tolerances are very close and it is difficult to thread the 3rd screw.
 Use a piece of wood or a tool to firmly press down on the top of the 3rd screw while using an end wrench to turn the screw.
 You will know when it begins to enter the threaded hole in the flywheel.
 Now you can use a 10mm deep socket to tighten the screws down.
 Do the tightening in stages.
 It is critical that the cooling fan not be distorted in order to minimize vibration.
 Final torque value is 10 Nm.
 Do not use threadlock on the finger screws.

-Pilots who try to reuse the finger screws have a very difficult time threading the 3rd screw into the flywheel.
-I have seen damaged flywheels due to tool-monkeys not doing this job correctly -- and another reason to modify the finger screws or use new ones.
+Pilots who try to reuse the finger screws will have a difficult time threading the 3rd screw into the flywheel.
+I have seen damaged flywheels due to not doing this job correctly – and another reason to modify the finger screws or use new ones.

-8. Reassemble the pawls and springs.
-The spring goes on first.
-Put the elongated tail of the spring through the slot in the pawl holder so that it is CCW of the screw Place the pawl on the screw so that it is between the CW slot of the pawl holder and the right angled tail of the spring.
-Place the original washers (4mm, zinc plated) on the ends of the modified finger screws.
+8. Reassemble the pawls and springs The spring goes on first.
+Put the elongated tail of the spring through the slot in the pawl holder so that it is CCW of the screw.
+Place the pawl on the screw so that it is between the CW slot of the pawl holder and the right angled tail of the spring.
+Place the original (or new) washers (4mm, zinc plated) on the ends of the modified finger screws.
 THEY MUST BE FLUSH WITH THE RIDGE ON THE FINGER SCREWS.
-Use threadlock on the new screws and tighten them until resistance is felt.
+Use threadlock on the new 3mm screws and tighten them until resistance is felt.
 Turn them an additional 45º.
-The threadlock will keep the screws in place, not the application of torque!
-DO NOT OVERTIGHTEN THESE SCREWS!
+The threadlock will keep the screws in place, not the application of torque.
+DO NOT OVERTIGHTEN THESE 3MM SCREWS.